 Making this happen will take time and will need farmers, land owners, wildlife organisations, businesses, local authorities and the general public to work together to create flower-rich grassland in the best locations.

-B-Lines have been mapped across England, Wales, Northern Ireland and large areas of Scotland.
+B-Lines have been mapped across England, Wales, Northern Ireland and Scotland.
 Along with conservation partners, land managers, businesses and local authorities, we are helping to fill the mapped areas with restored and new wildflower-rich areas.

 Further details on some of the projects can be seen on the regional and country pages.

 Please add your information so we can see how the B-lines are growing by clicking on the appropriate region/country and clicking submit details.

 In December 2016, B-Lines won the prestigious European Landowners Association’s Bee Award.
 The Award recognises the work the B-Lines programme and all its partners has been doing to encourage farmers and other land managers to make changes to their land management to provide habitats for insect pollinators.